Musetoba Collections Database

-The museum association in Nova Scotia, Association of Nova Scotia Museums, had been using the software the longest and were a great resource as the group decided on what they felt was required of the new software before work began on its actual development.
+The Association of Nova Scotia Museums had been using the software the longest and were a great resource as the group decided on what they felt was required of the new software before work began on its actual development.
 Funding was secured for the project, an intern (Kiersten McLeod) was hired to manage the project, and Whirl-i-gig and Collective Access were chosen as the company and software to go with.

 Through the process the 5 partner museums became willing guinea pigs to help work out the kinks and to supply feedback to produce software that was user friendly, applicable to all museums in Manitoba and was affordable.